nefilim/kjwt/README.md

 ```

 in this case the `ValidationNel` would contain `JWTValidationError.RequiredClaimIsMissing("admin")` if the claim was
-absent in the JWT or `JWTValidationError.RequiredClaimIsInvalid` in case it predicate failed (the value was false).
+absent in the JWT or `JWTValidationError.RequiredClaimIsInvalid("admin")` in case it predicate failed (the value was false).

 `ClaimValidator`s can be composed using `fun validateClaims(...)`, eg: